-On December 11th, Facebook is changing how marketing platforms will connect to hashtag content from Instagram with new modern APIs.
+On December 11th, Facebook is changing how digital marketing platforms will connect to hashtag content from Instagram with new modern APIs.
 As a Facebook Marketing Partner, Sprinklr has been working closely with Instagram adapting to these changes.

 The new API, which is based on Facebook Graph API, includes many new benefits which will enable powerful new features in Sprinklr.
 It also includes the depreciation of capabilities that have been long associated with Instagram.
 These changes will help brands navigate working with hashtag based UGC in ways that protect user privacy and ensure users are intentionally trying to connect with brands regarding their content.

 The problem with the way hashtag based UGC has worked traditionally is that hashtags are not registered or owned like web domains or social accounts are.
 Any brand can promote a hashtag, even ones used by other brands, or started organically by creators.
 No brand can claim the hashtag is owned by them, even if they have branded terms in the hashtag.
 This means that historically, just because a brand promotes a hashtag, it has always been a bit unclear if the creator that included that same hashtag in their post was doing so because of the brand’s promotion or if they used it coincidentally.
 If the brand wanted to feature the Instagram post in some way, they would DM the creator asking for permission.
 If the creator wasn’t aware that they were participating in the hashtag promotion, this could come across as a bit jarring regarding their privacy.